H-SAF/5th_hsaf_user_Workshop/README.md

-# 5th_hsaf_user_Workshop
+# 5th H SAF User Workshop

-The 5th H SAF User Workshop supported by EUMeTrain (http://eumetrain.org/) will be held in online mode from January 24th, 2022 to January 28th, 2022.
+The 5th H SAF User Workshop supported by [EUMeTrain](http://eumetrain.org/) will be held in online in January 24-28 2022.
+This repository contains instructions, code examples and links to data sets used on the demonstration session of the workshop (Friday, 28th January 2022).

-Part of the workshop will be comprised of demonstration sessions on Friday afternoon (28January).
-Please find below the description and instruction of the demo sessions.
-Access to the H SAF ftp in order to download the products (new users can register here for a username and password https://hsaf.meteoam.it/User/Register)
+All H SAF products can be ordered and downloaded after a [user registration](https://hsaf.meteoam.it/User/Register) at the [H SAF website](http://h-saf.eumetsat.int).
+You will receive a username and password to access the H SAF FTP.

 # Precipitation

 # Soil Moisture

+The soil moisture demonstration contains code examples to download, read and visualize H SAF soil moisture products.

 # Snow